 The parent entitled to the custody of a child must give it support and education suitable to his circumstances.
-If the support and education that the custodial parent of the child is able to give are inadequate, the noncustodial parent must assist him to the extent of her ability.
+If the support and education which the father of the child is able to give are inadequate, the mother must assist him to the extent of her ability.

-If either spouse receives into his or her family and supports the children of their spouse by a former spouse, it is presumed he or she does so as a parent and where such is the case the children are not liable to the parent for their support, nor the parent to them for their services.
-Amended-Resolution No. TMBC1144-08-20
+If a husband or wife receives into his or her family and supports the children of their spouse by a former husband or wife, it is presumed he or she does so as a parent and where such is the case the children are not liable to the parent for their support, nor the parent to them for their services.

-9.0212 Child supported by other parent, relative, or a third person; Parent liability.
+9.0212 $\frac{\text{Child supported by other parent, relative, or a third person; Parent liability.}$